Wandsworth's hidden treasures

 St Anne's Church

-This Wandsworth church was nominated by local photographer Andrew Wilson on Streetlife, who said "I literally stumpbled across it on my bike several years ago - I love it."
+This Wandsworth church was nominated by local photographer Andrew Wilson on Streetlife, who said "I literally stumbled across it on my bike several years ago - I love it."

 Our friends at TiCL have suggested this as their favourite hidden gem.
 It's surrounded by vegetation and is believed to be the oldest milestone in London.
 Get details of how to find it on TiCL.

-Another, posted on the TiCL app, is the Nourish and Flourish sign in Southfields (below).
+This one, posted on the TiCL app, is the Nourish and Flourish sign in Southfields.

 The Boat Race Start